Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/ZynqMPSoC-EDT/4-build-sw-for-ps-subsystems.rst

 Use the same steps as :ref:`example-3-running-the-hello-world-application-from-arm-cortex-a53`, but this time create the system project with name ``hello_system``.

-1. Select **File → New → Application Project**.
+1. Select **File → New Example → Hello World → Create Application Component from Template**.
 The Create New Application Project wizard welcome screen opens.

-2. Click **Next**.

-3. Use the information in the table below to make your selections in the wizard screens.
+2. Use the information in the table below to make your selections in the wizard screens.

    +----------------------+----------------------+----------------------+
    | Screen               | System Properties    | Settings             |